Changes to Studying AMEP (Adult Migrant English Program)

 Students of the Adult Migrant English Program who began their study before July 2017, and who were being assessed under the Certificate of Spoken and Written English (CSWE), will now be assessed under the Australian Core Skills Framework.
 The study you have already completed towards your CSWE will be recognised and the focus of your study will change to the Australian Core Skills framework.

-For students starting their study with the Adult Migrant English Program after July 2017, you will be automatically assessed under the ACSF.
+For students studying with AMEP after July 2017, you will be automatically assessed under the ACSF.